milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

-We receive monetary or other valuable consideration (i.e., selling, as defined under the CCPA); or Effective January 1, 2023, we disclose personal information about you through our website to a third party for cross-context behavioral advertising (i.e., sharing, as defined under the CCPA).
+We receive monetary or other valuable consideration (i.e., selling, as defined under the CCPA); or We disclose personal information about you through our website to a third party for cross-context behavioral advertising (i.e., sharing, as defined under the CCPA).

 We do not sell, and have not sold in the preceding 12 months, personal information to third parties.

-Effective January 1, 2023, Marcus may share, and may have shared in the preceding 12 months, personal information from the “Personal Identifiers,”  “Device and Online Identifiers and Related Information,” and “Internet, Application, and Network Activity” categories of personal information with advertising and marketing partners to facilitate the delivery and measurement of cross-context behavioral advertising.
+Marcus may share, and may have shared in the preceding 12 months, personal information from the “Personal Identifiers,”  “Device and Online Identifiers and Related Information,” and “Internet, Application, and Network Activity” categories of personal information with advertising and marketing partners to facilitate the delivery and measurement of cross-context behavioral advertising.
 To opt-out of sharing, please click the “Your Privacy Choices” link on the footer of the website you are visiting.
 Please see the “Do Not Track” section above to learn how you can use opt-out preference signals and how they are processed.

 If you choose to opt out via the web-based tools, a cookie will be placed on your browser indicating your decision.
 This cookie is specific to a particular device and browser, so if you use different browsers or devices, you will need to opt out on each.
 In addition, because the opt-out is facilitated via cookies, if you clear your cookies you will need to opt out again.